biirving/meant/README.md

 MEANT:Multimodal encoding with antecedent information.

+## IMPORTANT
-For the data, please contact the author: irving.b@northeastern.edu
+For the data, please contact the author: irving.b@northeastern.edu A lot of the scripts won't run, because they require paths to data that you don't have.
+Please contact the authors for information about running tests, and to get data.

 We use the TimeSformer implementation from Phil Wang https://github.com/lucidrains/TimeSformer-pytorch, along with his rotary embedding implementation https://github.com/lucidrains/rotary-embedding-torch.